activist-org/i18n-check/README.md

   - Only the formatting of these content references is checked via `i18n-check`
 - Separate base directory paths by periods (`.`)
 - Separate all directory and file name components as well as content references by underscores (`_`)
-- Repeat words in file paths for organization should not be repeated in the key
+- Repeat words in file paths for sub directory organization should not be repeated in the key

 > [!NOTE]
 > An example valid key is: